ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

 #### Passport

--   A logical concept that includes a [Passport Bearer Token](#passport-bearer-token) and may also include any [UserInfo Visas](#userinfo-visas) acquired by making calls to the [Passport Broker](#passport-broker) using such a token.
+-   A logical concept that includes a [Passport Bearer Token](#passport-bearer-token) along with any [Passport Visas](#passport-visas) that may be acquired by making /userinfo calls to the [Passport Broker](#passport-broker) using the Passport Bearer Token.

+-   This conceptualization includes all the identity and authorization information that this specification makes available to [Passport Clearinghouses](#passport-clearinghouse).

--   This concept is for the convenience of readers, however systems that implement this concept work with the separate byte-encoded objects involved in the composition of a Passport, and not the higher-level logical concept itself.
+-   Generally, this concept is for the convenience of readers, however systems that implement this concept work with the separate byte-encoded objects involved in the composition of a conceptual Passport, and not the higher-level logical concept itself.

 #### Passport Bearer Token